smbeane/camera_containers/README.md

 - `Exec`: The core command that runs inside the container.

     - `-i rtsp://${USER}:${PASS}@${IP}:${PORT}`: The input stream URL, using the variables from camera.env.
     - `vf fps=1/600`: This is the frame rate filter.
 It captures one frame every 600 seconds (10 minutes).
-You can adjust this value to change the snapshot frequency....
+You can adjust this value to change the snapshot frequency.
+    - `-strftime_mkdir 1`: This part of the program may or may not work depending on compatability.
+If not, create a crontab that creates the directories at 12:00 AM each morning.
     - `"/output/${SUB\_DIRECTORY}/%%m-%%d-%%Y\_%%H-%%M-%%S.png"`: The output path and filename format for the snapshots.

 ## Usage